owncloud-archive/documentation/developer_manual/app/publishing.rst

 * Apps must respect user privacy.
 IF user data is sent anywhere, this must be clearly explained and be kept to a minimum for the functioning of an app.
 Use proper security measures when needed.
 * App authors must provide means to contact them, be it through a bug tracker, forum or mail.

-Apps which break the guidelines will lose their 'approved' or 'official' state; and might be blocked from the app store altogether.
+Apps which break the guidelines will lose their 'approved' or 'official' state; and might be blocked from the ownCloud Marketplace altogether.
 This also has repercussions for the author, especially in case of security concerns, he/she might find themselves blocked from submitting applications.